jeswr/queryable-credentials/README.md

 # Queryable Credentials

-This codebase contains research into queryable credentials; this started with the
+This codebase contains research into queryable credentials; this started with the question "Can we do ZKP over SPARQL 1.2 or N3 queries to prove that a result can be derived from facts signed by trusted entities?".

 ## Motivation